 You're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred directly to an ear, nose and throat specialist.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-For a deviated septum and its complications, some basic questions to ask your doctor include:
+Your time with your doctor is limited, so preparing for the doctor's questions to you as well as for your questions to the doctor, can help you make the most of your time together.
+For a deviated septum and its complications, some questions your doctor may ask you include: